 A public will is made in the presence of two witnesses before a notary or any other official qualified for this purpose under the applicable cantonal law.
-When authenticating a public will, the testator can either read the will or have it read by the official.
-If the testator reads the will, the witnesses confirm the declaration of the testator that he or she read the will and that it represents his or her last will.
-Where the testator neither reads nor signs the will, the official must read it in the presence of the two witnesses, whereupon the testator declares that it represents his or her last will.
-The witnesses, in this case, certify by signing that the testator made this declaration, appeared to have testamentary capacity and that the will has been read to the testator in their presence (CC, Article 499 et seq).
+When authenticating the public will, the testator can either read the will or have it read by the official.
+If the testator reads the will, the witnesses confirm the declaration of the testator that they read the will and that it represents their last will.
+Where the testator neither reads nor signs the will, the official must read it in the presence of the two witnesses, whereupon the testator declares that it represents their last will.
+The witnesses - in this case - certify by signing that the testator made this declaration, appeared to have testamentary capacity and that the will has been read to the testator in their presence (Article 499 et seq, CC).